CAVaccineInventory/vial/README.md

 Set your environment variables, see *Configuration* section below.

+You'll need a PostgreSQL database called "vaccinate".
+On macOS I've used https://postgresapp.com/ for that.

+You'll need to run `./manage.py` commands from the `vaccinate` directory, so `cd vaccinate`.

+Then run the database migrations with `./manage.py migrate` - you'll need to run this command any time we release new migrations.

-`cd vaccinate` and then run the server with `./manage.py runserver 0.0.0.0:3000`
+Run the development server using `./manage.py runserver 0.0.0.0:3000`

 To enable the Django debug toolbar, run this instead: